 While this growth is in line with both the 2020 and 2030 intensity pledges, the achievement of India’s targets depends on actual economic growth levels.
 Population growth is one of the main drivers of India’s projected GHG emissions.
 By 2028, India is projected to overtake China as the largest country in terms of population.
 By 2030, India’s population is projected to grow to ~1.5 billion but the per capita emissions would still be far below the world average in 2013 (World Bank, 2017).

 The Indian Government is considering long-term growth strategies over the period 2030–2045 that would result in a decoupling of carbon emissions from economic growth.
 In 2017, it commissioned three research institutes (the Energy Research Institute, the Observer Research Foundation and the Centre for Study of Science, Technology and Policy) to develop these long term low-carbon growth strategies (Scroll.in, 2017).
-The results of these studies were expected to be published in 2018, but had not been at the time of writing in November 2018.
+The results of these studies were expected to be published in 2018 but had not been at the time of writing in June 2019.

+India faces the significant challenge of providing universal access to reliable electricity.
 According to the IEA’s Energy Access 2017 report, 18% of the population still had no access to electricity in 2017, meaning reaching 100% electricity access in 2019 is likely to be out of reach, but universal access should be achieved well before 2030 (IEA, 2017a).
 With steady population and economic growth, India is likely to have the fastest-growing electricity market of any of the world’s biggest economies (IEEFA, 2015).

 Wind power is supported via a Generation Based Incentive, while state-level feed-in tariffs apply for all renewables.
 Renewable Energy Certificates (RECs) are in place that promote renewable energy and facilitate Renewable Purchase Obligations (RPOs), which legally mandate a percentage of electricity (8% by 2019) to be produced from renewable energy sources.

-Competitive bidding is also used to promote wind power projects but has faced setbacks recently as the Solar Energy Corporation of India (SECI) cancelled 2 GW of wind tenders and the upcoming tranche of bidding has been reduced to 1.2 GW from the original proposal of 2.5 GW (Chatterjee, 2018).
+Competitive bidding is also used to promote wind power projects but has faced setbacks as the Solar Energy Corporation of India (SECI) cancelled 2 GW of wind tenders and reduced the upcoming tranche of bidding to 1.2 GW from the original proposal of 2.5 GW (Chatterjee, 2018).
 In May 2018, the Indian government announced a National Wind-Solar Hybrid Policy to promote large grid-connected wind-solar photovoltaic (PV) hybrid systems as well as new technologies and methods for combining wind and solar (Economic Times India, 2018).

 The main instrument to increase energy efficiency in industry is the Perform, Achieve and Trade (PAT) Mechanism, which is implemented under the 'National Mission on Enhanced Energy Efficiency’.
 PAT resembles an emissions trading scheme (ETS) and has been in place since 2012.
 The scheme is currently in its second phase (2016–2019).
 PAT differs from traditional cap-and-trade systems as it sets intensity-based energy targets.